pulsar-edit/pulsar/CONTRIBUTING.md

 ## What should I know before I get started?

-### Atom and Packages
+### Pulsar and Packages

-Atom is a large open source project &mdash; it's made up of over [200 repositories](https://github.com/atom).
-When you initially consider contributing to Atom, you might be unsure about which of those 200 repositories implements the functionality you want to change or report a bug for.
+Pulsar is a large open source project &mdash; it's made up of over [200 repositories](https://github.com/pulsar-edit).
+When you initially consider contributing to Pulsar, you might be unsure about which of those 200 repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

-Atom is intentionally very modular.
+Pulsar is intentionally very modular.
 Nearly every non-editor UI element you interact with comes from a package, even fundamental things like tabs and the status-bar.
 These packages are packages in the same way that packages in the [Atom package repository](https://atom.io/packages) are packages, with one difference: they are bundled into the [default distribution](https://github.com/atom/atom/blob/10b8de6fc499a7def9b072739486e68530d67ab4/package.json#L58).

 <a id="atom-packages-image"/>